 This is a real can of worms.
 There are many options, but the use of standard CMOS logic is the most forgiving - especially in terms of longevity.
 As noted earlier, CMOS ICs have a very low static current drain and can be held up with a super cap.
 Without some form of hold-up circuit, the logic will forget which input was active, and the desired input will have to be selected each time the preamp is turned on.
-Of course, you can ensure that your preferred input is selected when the preamp is turned on.
-Unfortunately, CMOS logic typically requires several DIP packages, along with other support components.
+Alternatively, you can ensure that your preferred input is selected when the preamp is turned on with a 'pre-selection' circuit.
+CMOS logic typically requires several DIP packages, along with other support components.
 Ensuring that de-selected inputs are, in fact, turned off can require a surprising number of parts, because the latching circuits have to be reset when a different input is selected.

 The use of a microcontroller is pretty much standard these days in commercial products.
 This isn't always a good thing - yes, you get countless options and serious processing power, but if it dies in 5-10 years time, you probably won't be able to get a replacement.
 This can render an entire preamp useless, unless there's some way that an alternative controller can be adapted.
 A microcontroller also gives you the option of using digital 'pots' - IC based volume controls.
 Again, a means of remembering the setting is needed so that the level will be as you left it, and you also need a display to show the level setting, and/or other settings that would otherwise be shown by a knob with a pointer.